Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Results

 \arrayrulecolor[HTML]{480607}

 Throughout our suite of simulations we find that the response of the CBD to the binary falls into one of three categories: CBDs can either precess freely around circular binaries, remain locked at an angle with respect to the binary periapsis, or undergo forced precession around the binary.
 Whether a disk precesses or locks depends on the parameters of the central binary.
 Locked disks, as shown in Figures \ref{fig:disk_precession_eccentric} and \ref{fig:fitted_ellipses_cbds}, are found at either low eccentricity or low mass ratio, while CBDs tend to undergo forced precession around binaries of either high mass ratio or high eccentricity.
-We summarize our results in Table \ref{tab:cbdmodes} as a function of $q_{\rm b}$ and $e_{\rm b}$: Free precession (\textbf{yellow $\mathcal{P}$}) is seen exclusively in circular binaries.
-Locked disks (\textbf{ red $\mathcal{L}$}) occur at the lowest eccentricity tested, or at low mass ratios in the remaining eccentricities.
-Forced precession (\textbf{ blue $\mathcal{F}$}) is observed in CBDs around binaries with moderate-high mass ratios and high eccentricity.
+We summarize our results in Table \ref{tab:cbdmodes} as a function of $q_{\rm b}$ and $e_{\rm b}$: Free precession (yellow $\mathcal{P}$) is seen exclusively in circular binaries.
+Locked disks (red $\mathcal{L}$) occur at the lowest eccentricity tested, or at low mass ratios in the remaining eccentricities.
+Forced precession (blue $\mathcal{F}$) is observed in CBDs around binaries with moderate-high mass ratios and high eccentricity.
+The locking and precession regimes we find for $q_{\rm b} = 1.0$ binaries are similar to results in \cite{DorazioDuffell2021}, while some differences in our findings are discussed in section \ref{sec:discussion}.